andreaventuri01/DReLAB_tutorial/README.md

 Brief tutorial on how to use the DReLAB dataset to generate high-performance botnet classifier and to test them against adversarial evasive samples.

 ## Instructions
-In order to execute this tutorial you have to follow few steps:
+In order to execute this tutorial follow these few steps:
 1. Install the following libraries (we refer to their relative web pages for the installation guides):
   * Pandas: [Pandas Homepage](https://pandas.pydata.org/pandas-docs/stable/index.html)
   * Scikit-Learn: [Scikit-Learn HomePage](https://scikit-learn.org/stable/)